 |The Kovea Spider's package|

-UPDATE 10 Mar 2013: I've added a cooking report for the Kovea Spider.
+UPDATE 10 March 2013: I've added a Cooking report for the Kovea Spider.

 Why I've been lusting after one of these ever since I saw it in the Kovea catalog.
 Aye, and she's a nice one.

 |The Kovea Spider|

 |A Kovea Spider (right) next to a Monatauk Gnat (left)|